 The Library and Information Science (LIS) print and electronic collections, comprising legal deposit, purchased and donated material, focus on both current practice and the history of libraries internationally.
 Information retrieval, digital libraries, library management, reference services and cataloguing are a few of the many topics covered in depth.
 Stock from the British Library Information Sciences Service-BLISS, formerly the Library Association Library, was incorporated in 1997.
 There is an extensive collection of monographs and recent journal issues on open access in Humanities-floor 2.

 Reading Room and enquiry services

-In the Humanities Reading Room - floor 2 users can consult LIS reference material, recent monographs and latest journal issues held on open access as well as collection items ordered via Explore the British Library.
-The latest journal issues are listed in the librarianship and information science journals locator (PDF format, 202 KB).
+In the Humanities Reading Room - floor 2 users can consult recent monographs held on open access as well as collection items ordered via Explore the British Library.

 In addition to the onsite enquiry service offered in the Humanities Reading Rooms, users can submit more complex enquiries via Ask the Reference Team.